AOx0/py-ColoTester/README.md

 1. You are given a series of tasks (tests).
 Each test has a small explanation, the rules and requisites your function must follow, and an example of the inputs and outputs or arguments and return you should get.
 With this information, you have to write a function (like you want) that fullfills all requisites.
 2. When you think your function is ready it's time to test it.
 When testing, `Tester` gives various inputs/arguments that are already verified and checks that all outputs/returns are correct, with this method you have to make real code.

 *NOTE: Every time you use Tester in your files it's going to try to update itself.
-If any module is missing for it to work it will also install the module automatically.*
+If any module is missing for it to work it will also try install the module automatically.*